pic

 Shoulder Pain services offered in Edison, Clifton, Hazlet, Jersey City and West Orange, NJ

 It becomes difficult for patients suffering from chronic shoulder pain to function at their best on a daily basis.
 Surgery is an option, but pain may persist afterward, requiring alternative treatments.
 The interventional pain experts at Garden State Pain & Orthopedics specialize in providing comprehensive treatment solutions for patients who still have shoulder pain after surgery.
-If you're in the New Jersey area and you'd like to know more, call today or book your appointment online at one of four convenient locations in Clifton, Jersey City, Edison, Paramus, or Hazlet, New Jersey.
+If you're in the New Jersey area and you'd like to know more, call today or book your appointment online at one of four convenient locations in Clifton, Jersey City, Edison, West Orange, or Hazlet, New Jersey.

 Shoulder Pain Q & A